Provenance Graph Kernel: Related Work

 Provenance kernels compare and classify graphs, as opposed to comparing and classifying nodes on graphs.
 The latter is often known as kernels \emph{on graphs} (as opposed to \emph{graph kernels}), or \emph{graph embedding} techniques.
-A notable example of graph embedding technique is Struc2Vec \citep{struc2vec} is a learning technique based on the structural identity of nodes on graphs that embed nodes into a Euclidean space according to the structure of their neighbourhood.
+A notable example of graph embedding technique is Struc2Vec \cite{struc2vec} is a learning technique based on the structural identity of nodes on graphs that embed nodes into a Euclidean space according to the structure of their neighbourhood.
 Similarly to provenance kernels, struc2vec has a hierarchical approach when looking at the structure of the neighbourhood of nodes.
 The main difference to our work is that Struc2Vec does not consider edge nor node labels, but instead the number of occurrences of neighbouring elements (and their degrees).
 Another commonality is that both works define a distance between nodes based on their neighbours and a suitable metric.
-In the context of knowledge graphs, graph embedding for link prediction was used in \citet{rosso2020www}.
-ML methods for Resource Description Framework (RDF) graphs have been studied by \citet{loschgraphkernelsrdf} and \citet{de2015substructure}.
-The former work used implicit computations to compare a pair of graphs, whether the latter introduced explicit methods allowing for faster computation (for a survey on similar models, see \citealt{ristoski2016semantic}).
-Other known approaches that for example aim to find missing labels or links in graphs are NodeSketch \citep{yang2019nodesketch}, DeepWalk \citep{10.1145/2623330.2623732}, and Node2Vec \citep{10.1145/2939672.2939754}.
+In the context of knowledge graphs, graph embedding for link prediction was used in \cite{rosso2020www}.
+The former work used implicit computations to compare a pair of graphs, whether the latter introduced explicit methods allowing for faster computation (for a survey on similar models, see \cite{ristoski2016semantic}).
+ML methods for Resource Description Framework (RDF) graphs have been studied by \cite{ristoski2016rdf2vec} (RDF2Vec), \cite{loschgraphkernelsrdf} and \cite{de2015substructure}.
+Other known approaches that for example aim to find missing labels or links in graphs include NodeSketch \cite{yang2019nodesketch}, DeepWalk \cite{10.1145/2623330.2623732}, and Node2Vec \cite{10.1145/2939672.2939754}.

+Using the classification from \cite{graph-kernels-challenges}, we can place provenance kernels in the \textit{Information Propagation} graph kernel family.
+More specifically, in the group of \textit{Kernels based on iterative label refinement}.
+That is because we iteratively update node labels up to $\depth$ times based on the other node labels.
+Other graph kernel methods in the same family include Neighbourhood Hash kernels (NH) \cite{Neighbourhood-Hash-Kernel}, Weisfeiler-Lehman kernels (WL) \cite{shervashidze2011weisfeiler}, and Neighborhood Subgraph Pairwise Distance kernel (NSPD) \cite{neighborhood-subgraph-pairwise}.
+Out of those, only the latter originally have taken into account the edge labels in addition to node labels in its classification.
+A possible extension for labelled edges, however, is mentioned in WL original work \cite{shervashidze2011weisfeiler} and made explicit by~\cite{de2013fast}.